Rrak/RQG-Random-Quote-Generator/README.md

 # RQG-Random-Quote-Generator
-FreeCodeCamp's Intermediate "Front End Development Project" built using QoD's API
+<h2>FreeCodeCamp [Intermediate Front End Development Project]</h2>

-Simple quote generator which generates new quote with on click event initiated by user, it uses QoD[Quotes on Design API] which acquires data in JSON format.
+<p>Simple quote generator which generates new quote with on click event initiated by user, it uses QoD[Quotes on Design API] which acquires data in JSON format.</p>